 We can add validation rules so that errors will be raised if the data does not agree with those rules.

-At the moment the only validation rules we have are that the fields name and location must be strings, so let's double check that by:
+At the moment the only validation rules we have are that the fields name

-1. Importing our StoreSchema class.
+- Importing our

-2. Getting our store data (which might be in a file, given by our users, or in this case just hard-coded).
+class. - Getting our store data (which might be in a file, given by our users, or in this case just hard-coded).

-3. Creating our StoreSchema object.
+- Creating our

-4. Using .load() to pass the data through the schema for validation.
+to pass the data through the schema for validation.

 from schema import StoreSchema